 We require Bordetella, Distemper/Parvo and Rabies vaccines.
 We need hard copies of these records from your veterinarian.
-They can be faxed (913-273-1530) or emailed (firstname.lastname@example.org), but we do need them BEFORE your dog is scheduled to come in for anything.
+They can be emailed (firstname.lastname@example.org), brought in, or mailed, but we do need them BEFORE your dog is scheduled to come in for anything.
 More information here.

 Do you ban any breeds from day play?

 We base day-play suitability on the individual dogs, rather than the breeds.
 We have found some breeds are more inherently successful with day play than others.
 Huskies, Golden Retrievers, and Labs are generally successful due to their natural affinity for group play.
 Doodles (poodle mixes) always seem to thrive in medium dogs and Shih tzus, Maltese and poodle mixes do well in the little dog sections.
 Breeds that have had a harder time are those bred to be solitary dogs.
 Breeds like Akitas, Malamutes, Pyrenees, Bloodhounds and Rottweilers that were meant to guard or herd alone tend to not enjoy the group play environment as much as others.
 We have had successful and not-so-successful candidates of every breed, gender, size and age, which is why we don't generalize and use our Howdy-do Day to evaluate whether we are the right fit

 Will my dog be injured or get sick?

 My goodness, we hope not!
 But to be perfectly honest, dogs play by using their teeth, legs, feet and bodies.
 While we do our absolute best to ensure a safe environment, scratches and bruises do happen.
 If you have a smooth-coated dog like a Weimaraner, Boxer, Pitbull or Dachshund, the chance of scratches are higher.